Introduction

 .

-This cute piece of witchcraft allows any iOS app to send all that it would normally write to the standard output and the standard error streams stdout
+This cute piece of witchcraft allows any iOS or macOS app to send all that it would normally write to the standard output and the standard error streams stdout

 and stderr